 Professor

 Biography

-Professor José M. F. Moura is the Philip L. and Marsha Dowd University Professor at CMU.
-He holds a D.Sc in Electrical Engineering and Computer Science from MIT, Cambridge, MA, and his EE degree from Instituto Superior Tecnico (IST) (Portugal).
-His research interests are in data science, graph, signal, and image processing.
-He has been a visiting Professor at MIT and NYU.
-He has published over 550 journal and conference papers, given over 200 invited lectures, keynotes, and conference plenaries.
-He holds 15 patents, two of which, with A. Kavcic, have been used in over 3 billion hard disk drives in about 60% of all computers sold in the last 15 years, and that led to the largest intellectual property settlement of $750 Million, between CMU and a chip designer.
+He has published over 650 journal and conference papers, given over 250 invited lectures, keynotes, and conference plenaries.
+He holds 19 patents, two of which, with A. Kavcic, have been used in over 4 billion hard disk drives in about 60% of all computers sold since 2003, and that led to the largest intellectual property settlement of $750 Million, between CMU and a chip designer.
 He received several recognitions including the IEEE Signal Processing Society Technical Achievement Award and its Society Achievement Award, and CMU's Distinguished Professor of Engineering Award.
-He is the 2019 IEEE President, he is a Fellow of the IEEE, the AAAS, and the US National Academy of Inventors, a corresponding member of the Portugal Academy of Sciences, and a member of the US National Academy of Engineers.
+He is a Fellow of the IEEE, the AAAS, and the US National Academy of Inventors, a corresponding member of the Portugal Academy of Sciences, and a member of the US National Academy of Engineers.
+He received honorary doctorates from Universidade de Lisboa and the University of Strathclyde, and the Grand Cross of the Order of Prince Henry.
+He received the IEEE Jack S. Kilby Medal for Signal Processing and the IEEE Haraden-Pratt Award.

+Professor